America's Most Storm-Prepared Boating States

 Key findings

-The top five storm-prepared boating states.
+Five leading storm-prepared boating states.

 #1